dtrannam/content/files/en-us/web/api/canvasrenderingcontext2d/roundrect/index.md

   - : The rectangle's height.
 Positive values are down, and negative are up.
 - `radii`

-  - : A number or list specifying the radii of the circular arc to be used for the corners of the rectangle.
+  - : A number, or list specifying the radii of the circular arc to be used for the corners of the rectangle.
     The number and order of the radii function in the same way as the [`border-radius`](/en-US/docs/Web/CSS/border-radius) CSS property when `width` and `height` are _positive_:

     - `all-corners`